eabdikhalyk/stepik-homework/README.md

 # stepik-homework
-homework by test automation
+- Homework by test automation;
-Using Python/Selenium
+- Using Python/Selenium;